andressadotpy/basic_web_scraping/README.md

 # Web scraping of an image

-Web scraping of the logo of this Wikipedia page: https://en.wikipedia.org/wiki/Cicada_3301
+Web scraping of the logo in this Wikipedia page: https://en.wikipedia.org/wiki/Cicada_3301

 ## Here follows some code explanation: